-PETITE-PATRIE — The kitchen of neighbourhood breakfast joint La Grand-Mère Poule is now being put to use after its regular hours.
+PETITE-PATRIE — The kitchen of neighbourhood breakfast joint La Grand-Mère Poule is now being used after regular hours.
 With La Grand-Mère Poule focused on the morning-to-mid-day rush (until 2 p.m.
-Thursday to Sunday), South Shore fast-casual restaurant Shack Attakk has moved in to the same Beaubien East locale in hopes of tapping the dinner crowd.
-Shack Attakk will be serving up a menu of burgers (over 20 types, including vegetarian and vegan), hot-dogs, poutine, and milkshakes until 9 p.m.
+Thursday to Sunday), South Shore fast-casual restaurant Shack Attakk has moved into the same Beaubien East locale in hopes of tapping the dinner crowd.
+Shack Attakk will serve up a menu of burgers (over 20 types, including vegetarian and vegan), hot dogs, poutine, and milkshakes until 9 p.m.

 - Café Saint-Henri, le leader du café spécialisé au Québec passe sous les mains d’un nouvel acquéreur [Café Saint-Henri]